ran·dom [ran-duhm]

 We gave Josh a slot car set - sooo much fun (but it is his present... right?!)

-one coming out) - Zeitgeist - as well as On a Clear Night (Missy Higgins) and Neon Ballroom (Silverchair).
+I bought the new Smashing Pumpkins CD (I didn't even know they had a new one coming out) - Zeitgeist - as well as On a Clear Night (Missy Higgins) and Neon Ballroom (Silverchair).
 I've been wanting to get Neon Ballroom for ages, and finally found it for $10!
 Yeah!

 I started a Facebook page - not sure why, yet... seems like the thing to do at the moment.